dbandstra/zig-pcx/README.md

 ## Loading

-PCX images can be loaded from any `Reader`.
-The loading API has two stages:
-"preload" and "load".
+The loading API has two stages: "preload" and "load".

 First, you call `preload`.
 This reads the PCX header and returns some basic information including its width and height (and some other things which are